christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 Behavior Check = 14 - 1 = 13, Gives Something
 ```

 > Jaddoc leans back in his seat, uncrossing his arms and resting one hand on the table.
-He, too, turns to look out the nearby windows at a group of cows happily chewing cud.
+He, too, turns to look out the nearby window at a group of cows happily chewing cud.
 >
 > Jaddoc: "That's right, stranger.
 I want that piece of mind again that drew me to these hills in the first place."
 >